Showing Paywalls

 You can configure "StartWorkout"

-to present a paywall by creating a campaign, adding the placement, and adding a rule in the dashboard.
+to present a paywall by creating a campaign, adding the placement, and adding a paywall to an audience in the dashboard.

 - The SDK retrieves your campaign settings from the dashboard on app launch.